nfra-project/kickstart-flavor-php/README.md

 This will allow you to connect to the container via SSH on port 2222 but only from the local network.

+The Password of user "user" is "" (empty).

 **Configure your IDE to use SSH on port 2222.**

 ![](doc/node-debug-sshconfig.png)